Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Introduction

-\paragraph{\LangName{}: Programming with Block Encodings} To bridge the abstraction gap, we propose \LangName{}, a language for programming with block encodings. \LangName{} features high-level operators for matrix arithmetic, including sum, product, tensor product, choice, and adjoint, which can encode matrices used by many algorithms. \LangName{} provides a compiler that automatically translates a program to a quantum circuit to run on hardware and a type system guaranteeing that every well-typed program has a valid circuit.
-It also offers a cost model, derived from theory research, using which a developer can estimate leading factors in time and space usage of programs including subnormalization.
+\paragraph{Programming with Block Encodings} To bridge the abstraction gap, we present \LangName{}, a language to build and compose block encodings. \LangName{} offers high-level mathematical operators for matrix arithmetic, including sum, product, tensor product, and choice.
+In \LangName{}, a developer specifies block encodings for basic matrices using standard gates or application-specific circuits, and then composes them together using these mathematical operators.
+Like the Eigen \citep{gunnebaud2010} linear algebra library but unlike prior quantum circuit languages, \LangName{}~enables a developer to implement an algorithm using publication-style math notation rather than logic gates alone.

+The \LangName{} compiler automatically translates a high-level program to a circuit to run on hardware, while the \LangName{} type system guarantees that every well-typed program has a valid circuit. \LangName{} also provides a cost model, derived from theory research, that a developer can use to compute the dominant factors in the time and space usage of programs, including subnormalization.

-\paragraph{Optimizations for Block Encodings} To narrow the efficiency gap, we identify a set of optimizations for \LangName{} programs to reduce gate and subnormalization costs.
-First, a \emph{sum fusion} optimization flattens nested linear combinations of matrices to eliminate intermediate overhead from subnormalization.
-Second, a \emph{polynomial fusion} optimization replaces inefficient sums and products with efficient circuits that utilize the \emph{quantum singular value transformation} \citep{gilyen2019}.
+\paragraph{Optimizations for Block Encodings} To tackle the efficiency challenge, we present two optimizations for \LangName{} programs that reduce gate and subnormalization costs.
+The first, \emph{sum fusion}, flattens nested linear combinations of matrices to remove intermediate overhead from subnormalization.
+The second, \emph{polynomial fusion}, combines repeated sums and products into a compact form that has an efficient circuit given by the quantum singular value transformation \citep{gilyen2019}.
+These optimizations exploit the algebraic structure of block encodings, and are complementary to techniques for end-to-end circuit synthesis from arbitrary matrices \citep{hantzko2024}.

-Evaluating this system is challenging because few prior benchmarks exist for complex quantum linear algebra applications.
-We implemented a suite of kernels that target simulation, regression, search, and other quantum algorithms.
-Our results show that \LangName{} reduces their total runtime cost -- gate count times subnormalization -- by $2.6\times$--$25.4\times$ over the original program.
-Moreover, \LangName{} compiles quickly and can yield greater speedup than existing circuit optimizers.
+We implement \LangName{} as an embedded language in Python.
+To establish benchmarks for the emerging domain of quantum linear algebra, we use \LangName{} to express a set of kernels for simulation, regression, and other applications.
+Our optimizations reduce their total runtime cost -- gate count times subnormalization -- by $2.6\times$--$25.4\times$ over the unoptimized program. \LangName{} takes little compile time and can yield more speedup than existing circuit optimizers on these programs.